In this video you'll think about the audience for your commercial and add some elements that will appeal to them.

-It should contain at least three points of information: the product your company sells, the cost of the product, and your company name.
+It should contain at least three points of information.

 There are many ways to add this information to your commercial.

-Just as you did in previous projects, you can have one of your sprites tell the information using "say" blocks and the "when flag clicked” event block.
+Just as you did in the previous projects, you can have one of the sprites tell the information using say blocks and the when flagged click event block.

-You could also choose to display the information as a sprite with a different costume for each sentence, like this example.
+You can also choose to display the information as a sprite with a different costume for each sentence.

-If you don't see the font menu or changing the font doesn't change your text, click the Text tool again, and click inside your text to make sure it is selected.
+If you don't see the font menu or changing font doesn't change your text click the text tool again and click inside your text to make sure it's selected.

-When you try the change again, it should work!!
+When you try to change again, it should work.

 You can make the costume switch automatically by adding code to your project.

-The costume switches to display a different line of text.
+The costume switches to display a different line of text, great.

 Click on the stack to test it.

-The computer is following the switch costume instructions so fast, you can't see it.
+The computer is following the switch costumes instructions so fast you can't see it.

 Try it again.

-Now, the costume switches, waits two seconds, then switches to the next costume, giving the audience plenty of time to read the text.
+That's better, now the costume switches, waits two seconds, then switches to the next costume giving the audience plenty of time to read the text.

-Tinker with the values in the “wait” blocks until you are happy with the length of time between text lines.
+Tinker with the values and the weight blocks until you are happy with the length of time between text lines.

 Computer scientists frequently experiment with different values to find out what works best in their projects.

-Add a "when flag clicked" block from the events menu so your commercial displays information when the flag is clicked.
+Add a when flagged click block from the events menu so your commercial displays information when the flag is clicked.

-First, click the starter project link, click remix, and sign in to Scratch.
+Now it's your turn: First click the starter project link, click remix, and sign into Scratch.